-So people don’t have to sacrifice their Christmas in order to be able to exist this year, The Clydeside Collective is urging people to search their homes for any unwanted Christmas trees and decorations that may be languishing in cupboards and attics.
+So people don’t have to sacrifice their Christmas in order to be able to exist this year, The Leith Collective is urging people to search their homes for any unwanted Christmas trees and decorations that may be languishing in cupboards and attics.
 Moreover, any non-perishable store cupboard essentials and festive treats are also being accepted.
 So, if you find something that is not useful to you anymore, bring it over to the shop and they will take care of the rest.

-All items will be available for anyone to collect at all three stores at St Enoch Centre, Ocean Terminal and Fort Kinnaird completely free of charge, no questions asked.
+All items will be available for anyone to collect at all three stores at St Enoch Centre, Glasgow Fort, Ocean Terminal and Fort Kinnaird completely free of charge, no questions asked.
 Basically, whoever would like to decorate their home for Christmas but can’t afford it this year, they are welcome just to go and take whatever they need.
 This will come as great news for families with children, making Christmas magical and sparking much-needed joy.

-Where can I find The Clydeside Collective?
+Where can I find The Leith Collective?

-The Clydeside Collective at St Enoch Centre
+The Leith Collective at St Enoch Centre